Hgoatly/Discover-Skane/README.md

 ### Imagery:

 - Images of Skåne were chosen for the site that were considered to be both striking, and appropriate for their context.
-They were reduced in size for mobile screens, so that the entire image would fit on the screen.

 - The landing page image was chosen as a visual metaphor for entering Skåne via the famous Öresund bridge.